Aditya Srivastava

-Aditya Srivastava (born 21 July 1968) is an Indian actor who works in Hindi films, television and theatre.
-He is best known for his role as Senior Inspector Abhijeet in India's longest-running television police procedural C.I.D..
+Aditya Srivastava is an Indian actor who works in Hindi films, television and theatre.
+He is best known for his role as Senior Inspector Abhijeet in India's longest-running television police procedural C.I.D.
 He has also portrayed pivotal roles in the Bollywood films Satya, Gulaal, Lakshya, Paanch, Black Friday, Kaalo, Super 30 and Dil Se Pooch Kidhar Jana Hai.

 Personal life

-Aditya had an arranged marriage to a psychologist Manasi Srivasatava in year 2003.
-They had a daughter born in 2005 and another daughter in 2007.
+Aditya is married to Manasi Srivasatava.
+They have two daughters.

 Career

 While pursuing graduation from Allahabad University, Aditya Srivastava did theatre plays at Sangeet Samiti, Civil lines, Allahabad.
 To hone his skills and pursue a career in acting, he moved to Delhi in 1989 and was involved in mostly theatre work at Sri Ram Center Of Performing Arts.
 Spotted by Shekhar Kapoor, he got his first break in the movie Bandit Queen, where he played Puttilal.
 After this, he moved to Mumbai in 1995.
 He did many voiceovers for promos and advertisements.
 He also played pivotal episodic roles in Byomkesh Bakshi, Rishtey and Aahat.
 Naya Daur, 9 Malabar Hill and Yeh Shaadi Nahi Ho Sakti had him in full-fledged and prominent roles.
 He took a break from television in 1997 to do films.

 He was later offered C.I.D. in 1999, after B. P. Singh noticed him in Satya for playing a cop, after Ashutosh Gowariker left to pursue direction.
-Although he had played as a criminal Paresh in the C.I.D. episode "The Case of the Stolen Gun" by then.
-Initially reluctant, he signed in for just 26 episodes, which however extended later.
+He had already played a criminal, Paresh in the C.I.D. episode "The Case of the Stolen Gun" by then.
+Initially reluctant, he signed up for just 26 episodes, which were extended later.
 His first C.I.D. episode as a cop was "The Case of the Stolen Dynamite".
-He, today, is one of the pillars of the show.